City Region & Growth Deals

 The UK and Scottish governments have each committed £25 million to the £70 million Argyll and Bute Growth Deal.
 The deal will take advantage of the region’s strengths and deliver investment in aquaculture, tourism, skills, housing, digital connectivity, engineering, and the low carbon economy.

 The Falkirk Growth deal will boost the local economy by creating skilled jobs and investing in infrastructure improvements to support sustainable travel, tourism and energy.
 The UK and Scottish Governments have each committed £40 million to the deal.
-Projects are in development but could support the region’s strong chemical manufacturing industry at Grangemouth, securing local jobs and driving forward innovation as we move to a low carbon economy.
+The projects, which are in development, aim to secure and create jobs and promote innovation to help local industries switch to a low-carbon economy.

 Explore how the UK Government is Levelling Up across Scotland.